On Teaching Bad Ideas

 So he would respond, “well, one of my colleagues teaches ‘Mein Kampf’ – what do you think of that!”

-Yes, in my Social and Political Thought course, as part of a survey of historically significant political writings I used to have students read excerpts from ‘Mein Kampf’, as well as Mussolini’s ‘The Doctrine of Fascism’, and Lenin, and Mao — all the big political ‘baddies’ of the 20th century.
-At least from the dominant perspective in Western democracies.
+Yes, in my Social and Political Thought course, as part of a survey of historically significant political writings I used to have students read excerpts from ‘Mein Kampf’, as well as Mussolini’s ‘The Doctrine of Fascism’, and Lenin, and Mao — all the big political baddies of the 20th century.
+At least from the dominant perspective in Western democracies (and my own).

 My understanding is that today, in the current academic and social climate, teaching these texts as a primary source would no longer be allowed.
 Mussolini, maybe, but certainly not Hitler.